PAUL34913/msp1-cv/README.md

     1. As a Frequent User, I want to find information about new and/or improved skills.

-        1. The user would already be comfortable with the website layout and can easily click the nabar link.
+        1. The user would already be comfortable with the website layout and can easily click the navbar link.
-        2. For a mobile user, the section is a short swipe down the page.
+        2. For a mobile user already comfortable with the website layout, the section is a short swipe down the page.

-    2. As a Frequent user, I want to check for new portfolio entries to view current work..
+    2. As a Frequent user, I want to check for new portfolio entries to view current work.

         1. The user would already be comfortable with the website layout and can easily click the portfolio link.